PhD Linguistics & English Language

-My MSc dissertation in 2013 was on the interpretation of elliptical why questions ("Why do that?", "Why him?").
+My MSc dissertation was on the interpretation of elliptical why questions ("Why do that?", "Why him?").
 It received the 2013 award for Best PPLS Dissertation.

 I was a research assistant for PLAEME (A Parsed Linguistic Atlas of Early Middle English).
 My job was to correct the parsing for approximately 200,000 words of Early Middle English spread across 40 texts.

 I am also the coordinator for the PPLS Writing Centre.

 I teach several courses at the Centre for Open Learning: Linguistics (2 sections), History of English, Psycholinguistics, Sociolinguistics and Introduction to English Grammar.
 I am also a tutor in Introduction to Cognitive Science.

 I've been working on animated linguistics videos with a number of professors (Caroline Heycock and Geoff Pullum, with more on the way).
 These videos were created with the help of the Teaching and Learning Initiative Fund and have been posted to the PPLS LEL YouTube channel.

 I'm also the video manager for the UK Linguistics Olympiad.
 With the help of the Innovative Initiative Grant, I am currently collaborating with Graeme Trousdale on a series of videos designed to help students prepare for the competition.

 constraint-based grammar formalisms (particularly HPSG), ellipsis, anaphora, pragmatics, control